VictorFager/ChampionshipConstructor/app/NOTES.md

 ## TODO

-- [ ] Implement state that changes with the navigation buttons
+- [x] Implement state that changes with the navigation buttons
-- [ ] Implement history list into state
+- [x] Implement history list into state
+- [ ] Implement functionality for removing history championships
+- [ ] Implement opening up a previous championship from history
 - [ ] Implement simple form validation
-- [ ] Implement functionality for removing history championships
 - [ ] Implement LocalStorage so that state is the same after a reload and browser restart
+- [ ] Implement popup to make sure user wants to delete history championship

 ## REMINDERS